An award winning blog for ‘a blog that brightens our day’.

-Eccles to insisted he pulled the cord for the Goon Show Plaque although a special personality – Charles Chilton had been booked to perform the honour and of course he soon upstaged a puppet and did it beautifully.
+Eccles insisted he pulled the cord to unveil the Goon Show Plaque at the Strutton Arms, despite a special personality (Charles Chilton) having been booked to perform the honour.
+Naturally Charles easily upstaged a mere marionette and did it beautifully.

 Additional pages on this blog click on titles on header

 The Weald – for love of my allotment – the story of my new allotment

 New poems - competitions stipulate that poems must not have been published even on one’s own blog, so I sometimes hold back on new material for a bit.